djgroen/flee/docs/source/mscale-construction.rst

 Record distances between locations in **routes.csv** file for simulation using the following format:

 ======  ======  =============  ===================  =============
-name1   name2   distance[km]   forced_redirection*    link_type**
+name1   name2   distance[km]    forced_redirection    link_type
 ------  ------  -------------  -------------------  -------------
  A        B      x1                                   walk B        C      x2                                   drive A        C      x3                                   crossing B        N      x4                                     ...
  C        N      x3                                     ...
  N        Z      x5                                     ...
  ...     ...     ...                                    ...
 ======  ======  =============  ===================  =============

-*The main difference between Macro and Micro models' routes file is that in the Micro model all links have specific type which are represented by the link_type column with three possible values; walk, drive, and crossing.
 **forced_redirection** refers to redirection from source location (can be town or camp) to destination location (mainly camp) and source location indicated as forwarding_hub.
 The value of 0 indicates no redirection, 1 indicates redirection (from name2) to name1and 2 corresponds to redirection (from name1) to name2.

+**link_type**: The main difference between Macro and Micro models' routes file is that in the Micro model all links have specific type which are represented by the link_type column with three possible values; walk, drive, and crossing.

 4. Define location and border closures in **closures-#.csv** file